Our people are the 1,000 points of light shining through the pandemic and the chaos of 2020. Through them there is hope.

 The paintings are alive with sensation.
 The sights, smells, and feel of their settings – time of day, weather conditions, season, even temperature and the dampness of the air – become almost palpable.
 Young’s works are virtuosic compositions, symphonic in the scale and complexity.

 – Mara Williams, Chief Curator

 Brattleboro Museum and Art Center

-This piece is now available at the William Baczek Fine Arts Gallery, 36 Main St., Northampton, MA
+William Baczek Fine Arts, 36 Main St. Northampton, MA